EDGDrummond/Rogue_game/README.md

 When you move other creatures can move too, and if they are not friendly (most of them are not), and they will move towards you to attack you.
 Moving towards them will attack them.

-Orcs are the most abundant creature and they are relatively weakl; elves are less abundant and also fairly weak; troll are as abundant as elfs, but trolls are much stronger - be careful.
+Orcs are the most abundant creature and they are relatively weak; elves are less abundant and also fairly weak; trolls are as abundant as elfs, but trolls are much stronger - be careful.

+Alt + Enter: Go fullscreen
+Esc: Exit the game

 See if you can explore the whole maze and defeat all the creatures.